MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/keyboard-interactions.md

 For specific details on UWP support for gamepad and remote control, see [Gamepad and remote control interactions](gamepad-and-remote-interactions.md).|
 |Screen readers (Narrator)          |Narrator is a built-in screen reader for Windows that provides unique interaction experiences and functionality, but still relies on basic keyboard navigation and input.
 For Narrator details, see [Getting started with Narrator](https://support.microsoft.com/help/22798/windows-10-narrator-get-started).|

+## Custom experiences and efficient keyboarding
+As mentioned, keyboard support is integral to ensuring your applications work great for users with different skills, abilities, and expectations.
+We recommend that you prioritize the following.
+- Support keyboard navigation and interaction
+	- Ensure actionable items are identified as tab stops (and non-actionable items are not), and navigation order is logical and predictable (see [Tab stops](#tab-stops))
+	- Set initial focus on the most logical element (see [Initial focus](#initial-focus))
+	- Provide arrow key navigation for "inner navigations" (see [Navigation](#navigation))
+- Support keyboard shortcuts
+	- Provide accelerator keys for quick actions (see [Accelerators](#accelerators))
+	- Provide access keys to navigate your app's UI (see [Access keys](access-keys.md))

 ### Focus visuals <a name="focus-visual">